+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 The initial sighting of snow leopards dates back to the early 1960s in the Everest area by the local Sherpa residing in villages beneath the base camp.
 Starting from that time, there have been many confirmed sightings by both visitors and native communities.

-These incredible creatures have been observed by mountain climbers, researchers, and also local herders over decades.
+Mountain climbers, researchers, and local herders have observed these incredible creatures for decades.
 Every sighting is a special one since these animals are so hard to see in the wild.

 When born, young snow leopards weigh a few pounds and are about the size of a big pet cat.
 On average, litters bear between 2 and 3 cubs.
-To endure the cold weather of the Himalayan mountains, snow leopards are thickly coated with a luxurious fur, which keeps them warm in the snowy weather.
+Snow leopards grow thick, luxurious fur to withstand the cold Himalayan climate and stay warm in snowy conditions.

 Their huge paws act as natural snowshoes, which evenly distribute their weight on the snow to prevent sinking.
 These are powerful cats, good hunters, and very patient and accurate when it comes to stalking of Blue Sheep and other prey and, as such, are the master predators of the high mountains.